Joe Boertmann, Music Education, Class of 2009

 Erina Riley attended PLU from 2008-2013 as a music major with a focus on trumpet performance.
 She also studied South East Asian Religions and Spanish.
 Erina was a member of the University Jazz Ensemble, Symphony Orchestra, Wind Ensemble, Trumpet Ensemble, and one of the university’s student-led brass quintets.
 Erina has studied under Dr. Zach Lyman, Matt Swihart, Ed Castro, and John Wells.
 Currently, she is working as a bartender and pursuing a degree in business management.
 She is also a current member of the Washington Wind Symphony.

-Josh Kinne, Communication, Class of 2013
+Josh Kinne, Communication and Journalism, Class of 2014

 Kim Stone, Music Education, Class of 2013

 Kimberly Stone graduated from PLU in 2013 with a degree in Music Education.
 She performed with the University Symphony Orchestra, Trumpet Ensemble, Jazz Ensemble, and sang with Choir of the West.
 She is currently living in Ketchikan, Alaska where she teaches dance at Ketchikan Theater Ballet and participates in community music and theater.
-She is also a ramp trainer for Alaska Airlines and works as a volunteer firefighter.
+She is also a ramp trainer for Alaska Airlines and works as a volunteer firefighter and EMT.